On this page

 Cornell LII's Wex is a free, collaboratively-authored legal encyclopedia.
 Most articles point you to key statutes and cases on a topic.

-Cornell Legal Information Institute A non-profit portal for US legal research, containing a wide range of primary legal sources (e.g., law) and secondary sources (e.g., commentary).
+Cornell Legal Information Institute A non-profit portal for US legal research, containing a vast range of primary legal sources (e.g., law) and secondary sources (e.g., commentary).
+This is similar to Canada's CanLII.